My Fall 2020 Training Plan

 Speed.
 Pfitz omits speed workouts (VO2max) for the first phase of

 the training program, so I’m not going to worry about being fit enough for specific workouts.
+However, I’ve grown fond of the track and would like to continue going regularly.

 With all of this in mind, I added a rough training plan to my training log on RunningAhead.
 I went with 3-week training blocks followed by a cut-down week.